 \enskip

-Now, we give examples of bigger (and biggest) LALAs when $\mathfrak I$ is infinite.
+Now, we give examples of bigger (and the biggest) LALAs when $\mathfrak I$ is infinite.
 Note that

-where $T=T_\frak I$ is the subspace of all diagonal matrices in the matrix space $M_\frak I(F)$ of size $\frak I$, is a Lie algebra with the split center $F\iota$, where $\iota$ is the diagonal matrix whose diagonal entries are all $1$.
-Thus its loop algebra
+where $T=T_\frak I$ is the subspace of all the diagonal matrices in the matrix space $M_\frak I(F)$ of size $\frak I$, which is a Lie algebra with the split center $F\iota$, where $\iota$ is the diagonal matrix and its diagonal entries are all $1$.
+Thus, its loop algebra

 is a Lie algebra with the split center $\iota\otimes F[t^{\pm 1}]$.